harveyt/moysetutoring/content/post/brownie.md

 since my sisters have both progressed up to Guides.
 I’m glad of it.
 I’m getting tired of my sisters’ practical jokes at my expense; the latest prank requires me to retrieve my beret from the garden of a house on the way to Brownies.
-It is named “Berry Bank”, so my sister flung my beret over the fence, insisting that’s where berets went: “Berry-beret, berry-beret–– ha! ha!”
+It is named “Berry Bank”, so my sister flung my beret over the fence, insisting that’s where berets went: “Berry-beret, berry-beret--- ha! ha!”
 It is wearisome, and not at all funny, and I’m happy to be walking alone.
 Besides, I am now seven, and perfectly capable of making the fifteen minute walk by myself.
 There is only one busy road to cross, by the pub: “Look right, look left, look right again, all clear?
 Quick march!”
 Having been a Brownie for a year or so,